athena-framework/website/docs/components/README.md

 ## Powered By Events

 Athena is an event based framework, meaning it emits various events via the [Event Dispatcher](./event_dispatcher.md) component during the life-cycle of a request.
 These events are listened on internally in order to handle each request; custom listeners on these events can also be registered.
-The flow of a request, and the related events that are dispatched, is depicted below in  visual format:
+The flow of a request, and the related events that are dispatched, is depicted below in a visual format:

 ![High Level Request Life-cycle Flow](../img/Athena.png)